 This Holy Trinity blessing comes to those who love God and who serve Jesus Christ as Saint Catherine of Sienna did.
 The Holy Trinity is difficult to understand at the best of times.
 The math of the Trinity doesn't appear to work.
 Three doesn't seem to equal one any more than one equals three.
 But that is the trouble with trying to understand the triune God by mathematics.
 A formula will not suffice!✞

 Saint Catherine of Siena (1347-1380 AD) was a mystic and one of two Italian patron saints with Saint Francis of Assisi.
-She wrote a masterful poem explaining the Holy Trinity blessing,
+She wrote a masterful poem and meditation explaining the Holy Trinity blessing,

 "You, O eternal Trinity, are a deep sea,